 The Volunteer Monitor (VM) Program is a joint initiative between ARRL and the FCC to enhance compliance in the Amateur Radio Service.

-- Operators in Milwaukee, Wisconsin; Centralia, Washington; Edmond, Oklahoma; Fontana, California, and Orleans, Massachusetts, received advisories concerning operation outside their license class.
+· Operators in Holdenville, Oklahoma; Luzerne, Michigan; Miami, Florida, and Merrick, New York, received Advisories concerning operation outside their license class.

-- An operator in Thorn Hill, Tennessee, received an advisory concerning interference.
+· An operator in Charlottesville, Virginia, received an Advisory concerning improper bandwidth that resulted in interference.

 · A desert racing association in Odessa, Texas, received a warning about the use of amateur 2-meter frequencies for racing events.

 The Volunteer Monitor Coordinator had two meetings during February with FCC Enforcement Bureau personnel. — Thanks to Riley Hollingsworth, K4ZDH, VM Program Coordinator